Ashura: Etymology

 Ashura is an Aramaic word meaning 'tenth'.
 It may have also been derived from the Syriac words asiroya or asora.
 It shares the same root as the Hebrew word 'āsōr.
 In Arabic, Ashura refers to the tenth day of Muharram, the first month of the Islamic calendar, a month in which fighting has been forbidden since before the advent of Islam.

-Likely origins
+Origins

+Fasting on Ashura was a Jewish practice adopted by the Islamic prophet Muhammad after his arrival in the city of Medina in 622 CE, and Hadith literature explicitly derives the holiday from Yom Kippur (lit. 'day of atonement').

+When the Prophet (ﷺ) arrived at Medina, he noticed that the people from the Jews used to respect the 10th of Muharram and fasted on it.
+The Prophet (ﷺ) then said, "We have more right to observe the fast on this day." and ordered that fasting should be observed on it.